xiaobaionly/ELEC5620-Group-15/README.md

 #### Default Admin Credentials

 To access the admin dashboard, use the following login:
 | Username | Password |
 |-----------|-----------|
 | `admin` | `admin` |
+Once logged in, you can manage users, products from the Django admin interface.

 ---